AndyMc3000/lawn-genie-ci-milestone-4/README.md

 > - [x] “I want to be able to easily search for products from every page."
 > - [x] “I want to be able to easily sort product listings by price, name, category, and rating."
 > - [x] “I want to be able to add products to a shopping cart and easily view all the products in my shopping cart."
-> - [x] “I want to be able to easily change the quantities or other relevant attributes of the products in my shopping cart."
+> - [x] “I want to be able to easily change the quantities of the products in my shopping cart."
 > - [x] “I want to be able to be able to see the total cost of my current shopping basket from every page.”
 > - [x] “I want to be able to view a product detail page showing me all relevant information about a product.”
 > - [x] “I want to be able to easily register on the site and store my personal delivery information for automatic retrieval at the checkout when making purchases."
 > - [x] “I want to get an email confirmation/verification email after I register for an account."
 > - [x] “I want to be able to easily login or logout of my account from every page."
-> - [x] “I want to be able to view a Blog page and relvant infromative Blog post articles."
+> - [x] “I want to be able to view a Blog page and relvant informative Blog post articles."
 > - [x] “I want to be able to sign up to receive a newsletter in order to get information about new products, promotions, and lawn care advice/articles."